Jonathon-Fleming/ToxPi-GIS/Examples/PracticeData/README.md

 Although the demos use Model 12.4, these methods are compatible with any results file produced by the ToxPi GUI.
 Current results files for the PVI Dashboard can be found at the [PVI Dashboard data repository](https://github.com/COVID19PVI/data) which can be used in place of the practice files, or custom made results using the ToxPi GUI can be used.

 # **Vignette 5:**
+Vignette 5 uses data from the paper <insert Kalie's paper info here when finalized and the data is added>.